firebase/quickstart-cpp/messaging/testapp/readme.md

     * **Android**: View the logcat output in Android studio or by running "adb logcat" from the command line.
 - When you first run the app, it will print:
-`Recieved Registration Token: <code>`.
+`Received Registration Token: <code>`.
 Copy this code to a text editor.
 - Copy the ServerKey from the firebase console:
   - Open your project in the
     [Firebase Console](https://firebase.google.com/console/).